ortus-docs/commandbox-docs/usage/execution/cfml_functions.md

 package list --JSON | #structFind dependencies | #structKeyArray
 ```

-You must use postional parmaters if you are piping data to a CFML function, but you do have the option to use
+You must use positional paramaters if you are piping data to a CFML function, but you do have the option to use
 named parameters otherwise.
 Those names will be passed along directly to the CFML function, so use the CF docs to make sure
 you're using the correct parameter name.
 #directoryList path=D:\\ listInfo=name